 The straps measure 1.6” x 8”.
 While the 8 inches length is not necessarily the longest out there, I still find it convenient to clamp down your bike with an uncompromised tensile strength.
 The long straps are usually not stronger than the shorter ones of the same materials.
 Short straps may, however, inconvenience you when you need to clamp down tall bikes.

 What pops out from these straps is the build quality.
 One reason could be the fact that the product hails from the USA, a country renowned for quality motorcycle accessories.
 Apart from that, when you look closely at how the straps were designed, you will notice the top-notch quality.
-The manufacturer provides you a lifetime warranty and a guarantee refund should you not be satisfied with their product.
+The manufacturer provides you a lifetime warranty and a guaranteed refund should you not be satisfied with their product.

 The ratchet mechanism is elegantly designed.
 But, get ready to continually maintain these coated steel ratchets.
 Well, the good part is that the coat gives the ratchet proper protection from the elements.

-Also thanks to the polyblend webbing that gives the straps a remarkable durability.
+Also thanks to the polyblend webbing that gives the straps remarkable durability.
 At 1.6 inches, the width of these ratchet straps is convincingly enough for your bike.

 The product is available in different colors.
 Unlike others on the market, this kit is inclusive of all the components you would need.